Learn how to make lamb stock with roasted lamb bones and vegetables, which is the perfect base for soups, stews, or sauces.

 How to make lamb stock?

-- If using fresh bones, roast them first.
-Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
-Line a baking tray with aluminum foil or parchment paper.
-Rub the bones with oil and roast for about 40 minutes, turning halfway.
-They should be nicely browned.
+If using fresh bones, roast them first.
+Preheat the oven to 400°F/ 200°C, line a tray with foil or parchment, rub the bones with oil, and roast for 40 minutes, turning halfway, until browned.

-- To make lamb bone broth, I cook everything for at least 12 hours and up to 24.
-Usually, I start early in the morning and turn off the heat when I go to bed.
+For lamb bone broth, simmer everything for at least 12 hours and up to 24 hours.
+I usually start in the morning and turn off the heat before bed.

 Tips for making a good stock

-- Strain the finished stock very well.
-I always strain it twice.
-Once to remove the large parts (bones, veggies, and the rougher impurities).
-And once, through a fine sieve lined with cheesecloth to remove the finer impurities.
+Strain the finished stock well - first to remove the large bits, then again through a fine sieve lined with cheesecloth to catch any fine particles.

 Make more homemade stocks or broths, such as the chicken stock I always make for Semolina Dumpling Soup or any other chicken soup I make, turkey bone broth, venison broth, salmon stock, or beef broth.